0x8366/ctf-writeups/07 CTF OSINT.md

 ## Solution

 During initial inspection, I identified the text “Three Sheets Brewery” printed on an umbrella in the image.
-This provided a starting point: an open-source search for the brewery, which led me to a matching business located in Toronto, Canada.
+This provided a starting point: a quick Google search for the brewery, which led to a matching business located in Toronto, Canada.

-From there, I expanded the search area in Google Maps and discovered a reference to Tacomory, a food truck operating in the region.
-Further image searches for Tacomory produced a publicly available photo that visually aligned with the challenge image—aside from the intentionally removed place name.
-This supported the conclusion that the truck in the prompt belonged to Tacomory, situated near the town of Tobermory.
+From there, I searched the area in Google Maps and discovered a reference to Tacomory, a food truck operating in the region.
+Further image searches for Tacomory produced a publicly available photo that visually aligned with the challenge image.
+This supported the conclusion that the truck belonged to Tacomory, situated near the town of Tobermory.

 ![Image found via Google search](https://github.com/0x8366/assets-images/blob/main/2f802d442ed95a184da9515b89c04298.png?raw=true)

-To identify the precise camp location, I surveyed nearby campgrounds and found Tobermory Village Campground, which matched both the geographical context and the challenge’s narrative requirements.
+As for the campground, there were a few in the area near Tacomory and one of them ended up being the correct one.

 **Flag:** `07CTF{Tobermory_Village_Campground}`